codecrafters-io/build-your-own-shell/stage_descriptions/completions-03-qm8.md

 In this stage, you'll refine your shell's tab completion behavior to handle cases where the user types an invalid command.

+### Handling Invalid Completions

-When the user types a command that is not a known builtin and presses `<TAB>`, your shell should not attempt to autocomplete it.
-Instead, it should just keep what the user typed and should ring a bell.
+When the user types a command that doesn't match any known builtin and presses `<TAB>`, your shell should:

-This means that if you type "xyz" and press `<TAB>`, the command should not change and you should hear a bell indicating that there are no valid completion options for "xyz".
+1. Leave the input unchanged (don't modify what the user typed)
+2. Ring a bell to indicate there are no valid completions

+The bell is produced by printing the [bell character](https://en.wikipedia.org/wiki/Bell_character) `\x07` to the terminal.
+This typically produces an audible beep or visual flash, depending on the terminal settings.

 ### Tests